-Usually, when I buy paint to use in a room or on a piece of furniture, I’ll leave it in the can.
-I always use a spout, and it does work well for a while, but it inevitably gets messy with dried paint around the rim causing both the can and lid to rust.
+Usually, when I buy paint I’ll leave it in the can.
+I always use a spout, which helps keep the can clean for a while.
+Inevitably though it gets messy with dried paint around the rim causing both the can and lid to rust.
 Not good when you have half a gallon of good paint left.

 So, to keep paint longer I started using glass and plastic food containers bound for the recycle bin.
-My container of choice lately has been orange juice containers because they are tall and slim, so you can store more in a small space, and see-through, so you can see what you have and how much is left.
+My container of choice lately has been the clear bottles our orange juice comes in.
+They are perfect because they are tall and slim, so you can store more in a small space.
+They are also see-through so you can see what you have and how much is left.

 I also filled up a small creamer container that will be stored under my kitchen sink, for quick touch ups.

 I know that keeping paint in recycled bottles or jars may not be a new and clever idea, but I do have 1 tiny, little tip to share.
-I place a small piece of plastic wrap over the opening before I put the lid on.
+Place a small piece of plastic wrap over the opening before you put the lid on.
 It helps keep air out and it also keeps the lid clean and dry so you won’t have a crusty, dried mess that prevents you from closing it tight.

 The only thing missing was a label.
-I just use painter’s tape and, along with the brand, color, formula (in case you need more of that color) and finish, I add the month and year it was stored.
+I just use painter’s tape and, along with the brand, color, formula (in case you need more of that color) and finish and the month and year it was stored.

 Any tips you care to share for storing leftover paint?